HaidarZ/ng-mat-select-infinite-scroll/README.md

 * `rxjs`: `^6.0.0`

 ### Contributions
-Contributions are welcome, please open an issue and preferrably file a pull request.
+Contributions are welcome, feel free to open a Pull-Request or open a new issue.

 ## Development